 Picture: White sand and turquoise waters at Sandals Montego Bay all-inclusive beach resort.

 Sandals Montego Bay Beach is a tropical paradise come to life, with powdery white sand, clear turquoise ocean, and lots of room to explore.
-The beach is immaculately maintained, and that may be due in large part to the fact that one of Beaches’ sister resorts, Sandals Montego bay, is located along this stretch and contributes to maintenance efforts.
-You probably won’t find a more perfect beach in Montego Bay, so it’s a good spot if you want to go to a beach where you won’t be disappointed.
+This private beach is immaculately maintained, and that may be due in large part to the fact that one of Beaches’ sister resorts, Sandals Montego bay, is located along this stretch and contributes to maintenance efforts.
+Admired by many as the best beach in Montego Bay, so it’s a perfect spot if you want to go to a beach where you won’t be disappointed.

 Picture: Endless white sand and turquoise waters at Beaches Negril.

 By far the longest and one of the most beautiful beaches in Jamaica, Seven Mile Beach makes a compelling case for why it is also one of the best.
 It is located near some of the most exclusive luxury resorts in Negril and as legend would have it, the beach was once roamed by pirates.
 Seven Mile Beach is picturesque and filled with things to do, including dining at an ocean front restaurant, or enjoying the famed Jamaican jerk chicken with a side of Red Stripe Beer right on your beach chair, underneath a shady beach umbrella.
 Watersports abound, and you’ll just have to plan carefully to ensure you have enough time to do it all!

 Want to sip on unlimited ice-cold Red Stripe beer and rum infused cocktails on Seven Mile Beach?
 Stay at Sandals Negril (adults only) or Beaches Negril (family friendly with waterpark), and it’s all included.
 Even snorkeling, scuba diving trips and equipment, paddle boards, kayaks and water skiing* are included in your stay.